dtan4/paus-frontend/README.md

 ## Development

-Go 1.5 or higher is required.
+Go 1.6 or higher is required.
-`GO15VENDOREXPERIMENT=1` must be set with Go 1.5.

 ``` bash
 $ make deps